ZiaddAhmedd/Arabic-font-recognition-system/README.md

 ## Workflow

 1. **Data Loading and Splitting**:
-   - First, we load the dataset.
+   - Loading the dataset.
-   - Then, we split the dataset into training and validation sets.
+   - Splitting the dataset into training and validation sets.

 2. **Image Preprocessing**:
-   - Preprocessing steps include:
    - Removing salt and pepper noise using median blur.
    - Sharpening the image using filter2d.
    - Converting the image to binary.
    - Deskewing the image.
    - Resizing the image.

 3. **Feature Extraction**:
    - Feature extraction is done using Histogram of Oriented Gradients (HOG) and Scale-Invariant Feature Transform (SIFT).

 4. **Feature Scaling**:
-   - We apply standard scaling to the extracted features.
+   - We apply standardization to the extracted features.

 5. **Dimensionality Reduction**:
    - Principal Component Analysis (PCA) is applied with n_components = 0.99 to reduce the dimensionality of the features.

 6. **Model Architecture**:
-   - The model architecture consists of a PyTorch Sequential model with 3 linear layers:
-     1. Linear layer with input dimension `self.input_dim` and hidden dimension `self.hidden_dim1`, followed by ReLU activation.
-     2. Linear layer with hidden dimension `self.hidden_dim1` and `self.hidden_dim2`, followed by ReLU activation.
-     3. Linear layer with hidden dimension `self.hidden_dim2` and output dimension `self.output_dim`.
+   - Input layer processes feature vectors.
+   - 2 hidden layers learn complex patterns with ReLU activation.
+   - Output layer generates class probabilities with softmax activation.

 7. **Model Training**:
    - The Sequential model is trained on the preprocessed dataset.